What’s the Hook?

 Here’s how the course will unfold:

-You’ll learn what constitutes a solid workable logline, with lots of back-and-forth discussion and feedback to write a logline that has a memorable hook.
+In this workshop, you’ll learn what constitutes a solid workable logline, with lots of back-and-forth discussion and feedback to write a logline that has a memorable hook.

 Are loglines used for books as well as screenplays?